GirlsOfSteelRobotics/DocsV2/source/github-workflow/issues.rst

 ============

 We can use Issues on Github to track our task backlog.
 This is a good way to keep our TODO list in one place and assign tasks to the students that are working on them.
-We can also link issues to pull requests, so we can have tracability to what this PR is for and vice versa.
+We can also link issues to pull requests, so we can have traceability to what this PR is for and vice versa.
 |github-issues-page|

 We can use a KanBan board to visualize which tasks are not being worked on / in progress / in review / done.